-Ori and the Blind Forest is a Metroidvania style game or a nonlinear platformer.
+Ori and the Blind Forest is a Metroidvania-style game or a nonlinear platformer.
 As you explore the world, you'll find that parts of it are locked away and require you to find certain abilities to open them.
-The game is free of loading screens, and you can progress through the world seamlessly, occasionally making use of teleports when you need to travel great distances.
+The game is free of loading screens, and you can progress through the world seamlessly, occasionally using teleports when you need to travel great distances.

 - Visually stunning

 - A somber story on par with some of the best-animated movies